Job application guidelines

 - Decisions are transparent and capable of review.

 While there is no appeal process based on merit (i.e., on the grounds that an unsuccessful applicant considers themselves a better applicant than any other), applicants other than those applying for base grade appointments have the right to lodge a grievance against any alleged breach of the above standards.
-After receiving notice of the Selection Panel's appointment decision, applicants have the opportunity to seek feedback on their application/interview.
+After receiving notice of the selection panel's appointment decision, applicants have the opportunity to seek feedback on their application/interview.

-|Referees listed on Application for Vacancy Form
+- Referees contacted and listed on Application for Vacancy Form

-- Current Curriculum Vitae (resume) is attached?|
+- Current Curriculum Vitae (resume) attached

-|A photocopy of application with all supporting documentation has been retained for my personal record?|
+- Photocopy of the application with all supporting documentation retained